 The only way in which your hair length can affect your perm is the size of the curls you want.
 If you wish to get a more wavy look or loose curls kind of look, you won’t be able to get that with shorter hair because the curling rod’s size will be more and it won’t fit in your hair.

 The texture or the layering of your hair also doesn’t matter while getting a perm.
-The professional will use the size of rods according to your hair.
+The professional will use the size of the rods according to your hair.

 The hair is coiled into short pin curls, and the chemicals are applied to it so that the hair can take the shape of the rods.
 Please consult your professional hairstylist to advise you on the perm treatments and texturizers whenever you’re in doubt.